Mirbelia viminalis: Description

 Mirbelia viminalis is an erect to spreading shrub that typically grows to a height of 0.4–2 m and has many spine-tipped branches, its leaves reduced to scales.
-The flowers are similar to those of M. ramulosa except that the bracteoles are close to the base of the sepals. the outer surface of the sepals has hairs pressed against the surface, and the petals are entirely yellow.
-Flowering occurs in most months and the fruit is a pod 7–8 mm long.
+The flowers are similar to those of M. ramulosa except that the bracteoles are close to the base of the sepals.
+The outer surface of the sepals has hairs pressed against it, and the petals are entirely yellow.
+Flowering occurs in most months, and the fruit is a pod 7–8 mm long.

 Taxonomy

-This mirbelia was first formally described in 1837 by George Bentham in Commentationes de Leguminosarum Generibus from an unpublished description by Allan Cunningham who gave it the name Jacksonia viminalis.
+This species of Mirbelia was first formally described in 1837 by George Bentham in Commentationes de Leguminosarum Generibus, based on an unpublished description by Allan Cunningham, who gave it the name Jacksonia viminalis.
 In 1930, Charles Gardner changed the name to Mirbelia viminalis in Enumeratio Plantarum Australiae Occidentalis.
-The specific epithet (viminalis) means "having long, thin branches".
+The specific epithet (viminalis) means "having long, thin branches."

 Distribution and habitat

-Mirbelia viminalis grows on rocky outcropes, scree slopes and hills and is widespread in the north of Western Australia, the Northern Territory and northern Queensland.
+Mirbelia viminalis grows on rocky outcrops, scree slopes and hills and is widespread in the north of Western Australia, the Northern Territory and northern Queensland.